 1. Production Readiness:

-The basic idea behind Continuous Delivery and Quick Release of Codes that are followed as key principles of DevOps is to deliver releases that are production-ready on demand.
+The basic idea behind Continuous Delivery and Quick Release of code, which are key principles of DevOps, is to deliver releases that are production-ready on demand.
 In this state, the application code will always stay ready for production.
 This practice does not essentially mean that the application should be deployed to production frequently.
-But, it denotes having the ability to retain the code as and when it is required.
+It denotes having the ability to retain the code as and when it is required.

 It will be possible for any business to achieve a lot of benefits with continuous deployment and continuous delivery.
 The most important benefit is that it eliminates the risk of major bugs and downtime.
-Again, it provides the power that organizations need for the release of high-quality features easily.
+Again, it provides the power organisations need to easily release high-quality features.
 In turn, it becomes possible to achieve a quicker time to market.
 Even, it helps with bringing down the fixed costs connected with the deployment process.

 2. Continuous Deployment:

 When modifications are implemented to the code after feedback, they have to get through the DevOps workflow.
-Then, the code delivery to customers happens.
+Then, the code is delivered to customers.
 DevOps always insist on quicker delivery.
 So, in an organization that follows the DevOps approach, the production and the evaluating environment function closely.
 This helps with achieving better stability in releases as well.

 Also, for continuous deployment, cross-autonomy is followed by DevOps teams.
-This is where teams are in communication with each other.
+This is where teams communicate with each other.
 However, they have the liberty to plan their progress themselves.
-So, DevOps also recommends that the development and operations teams should have the liberty to decide themselves on certain things.
+So, DevOps also recommends that the development and operations teams have the liberty to decide on certain things.
 This is facilitated by continuous deployment.
 The development teams in organizations that follow DevOps can work at the speed they feel required for releases.
 Here, the operations team need not have to feel more concerned about the logistics of each release.

 3. Create With Result in Mind:

-Again, this DevOps practice involves understanding the requirements of customers thoroughly.
-Thereafter, the DevOps team should engage in creating products or services that solve real issues faced by customers.
+Again, this DevOps practice involves thoroughly understanding customers' requirements.
+Thereafter, the DevOps team should create products or services that solve real customer issues.
 DevOps teams should not develop codes on assumptions.
 Rather, they should think about how customers will use the software.
 Right from the creation to the implementation, the DevOps teams should have a holistic understanding of the software solution.

 Conclusion: